Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Discussion and Conclusions

 Finally, we discuss secondary protons.
-They are produced in $(A+1)+\gamma_{\rm bcgr} \to A+N$ photo-dissociation with the same Lorentz-factor as the accompanying $A$-nucleus and with the same generation rate.
+They are produced in $(A+i)+\gamma_{\rm bcgr} \to A+ iN$ photo-dissociation with the same Lorentz-factor as the accompanying $A$-nucleus and with the same generation rate.
 The total density of the secondary protons is found by summing $n_p^A(\Gamma)$ over all $A < A_0$.
-The protons are produced in the same Lorentz-factor range as the secondary nuclei, i.e. with energies $1\times 10^{17} - 2\times 10^{18}$~eV.
-In contrast to the secondary nuclei these protons are not photo-disintegrated and undergo small energy losses.
-In unrealistic models when only heavy nuclei, e.g. Iron, are accelerated in the sources, photo-disintegration can be the only mechanism of proton production at $E_p \sim 10^{18}$~eV and below.
-They can comprise about $10\%$ of the total flux (see Fig.~\ref{fig10}).
-It gives the minimum proton flux compatible with hypothesis of only heavy nuclei acceleration.
-In all realistic models a primary proton component must be present and the protons fraction must be much higher.
+The protons are produced in the same Lorentz-factor range as the secondary nuclei, i.e. with energies $1\times 10^{17} - 2\times 10^{18}$~eV due to interaction with EBL.
+In contrast to the parent nuclei these protons are not photo-disintegrated and undergo small energy losses.
+At higher energies protons are produced on CMB from nuclei with larger Lorentz factors.

+In (unrealistic) models where only heavy nuclei, e.g. Iron, are accelerated at the sources, photo-disintegration can be the only mechanism for proton production.
+It can comprise about $10\%$ of the total flux with maximum ratio reaching $20\%$ at $5\times 10^{19}$~eV (see Fig.~\ref{fig11}).
+These values depend on $E_{\max}$, $\gamma_g$ and $A_0$. taken as $2.6\times 10^{22}$~eV, 2.3 and 56, respectively.
+For harder spectrum with $\gamma_g=2.1$ the maximum ratio becomes $25\%$ and it diminishes for lower $E_{\max}$ and $A_0$.
+In principle the above ratios can be understood as lower limits, because in more realistic models a directly accelerated proton component is always expected.

+However, depending on the maximum energy, there could be models with zero proton fraction at the highest energies.
+An example is given by the 'disappointing model' \cite{third}, where the maximum acceleration energy for protons is fixed at $3\div 4 \times 10^{18}$ eV.
+In this case primary and secondary protons are absent in the energy interval between $E_p^{\max}$ and $Z_0 E_p^{\max}$, since the energy of secondary protons do not exceed $(Z_0/A_0) E_p^{\max} \simeq 0.5 E_p^{max}$.

 One can see from all calculated spectra that the differences in the cosmological evolution regimes for the EBL do not change strongly the spectra.
 It occurs because all evolution regimes are normalized by the same EBL flux at $z=0$, while CMB radiation becomes more essential at large $z$ due to a more rapid evolution.
-An exceptional case is given by the spectra of secondary nuclei, see Figs.~\ref{fig6} and \ref{fig7}, because all the effect on the low-energy tail is caused by the EBL.
+An exceptional case is given by the spectra of secondary nuclei, see Figs.~\ref{fig7} and \ref{fig8}, because all the effect on the low-energy tail is caused by the EBL.